Welcome, traveller! 👋

 I’m Yue Chen1 / YC.
 I also go by lyc, yuecli, and cyclic online (nonexhaustive).

-I’m a sophomore2 studying a mixture of Computer Science, Brain & Cognitive Science, and Mathematics at MIT, where I’m researching on verified compilers in Coq under Prof. Adam Chlipala in the MIT Programming Languages & Verification Group.
+I’m a sophomore2 studying a mixture of Computer Science, Brain & Cognitive Sciences, and Mathematics at MIT, where I’m researching on verified compilers in Coq under Prof. Adam Chlipala in the MIT Programming Languages & Verification Group.

 In a past life, I pursued Informatics and Chemistry olympiads, researched on parallel SAT solvers [DOI] [PDF] and Parrondo’s Paradox, and built websites and robots at NUS High School of Mathematics and Science on the sunny island of Singapore.